How to measure brand awareness: KPIs, metrics and strategies to grow your business

 Not with brand management tools like Brand24.
 They allow you to keep tabs on all social media platforms, blogs, websites, and publishers to see who’s talking about you.
 And not just that: you’ll also be able to engage with those mentions to give an extra positive spin to them.

-6. Look for branded search volume in your Google Analytics
+6. Track your branded search volume

 7. Check your share of voice and share of impressions